-The Data Link Connector (DLC) is used for vehicle service and Emission Inspection/ Maintenance testing.
-See Malfunction Indicator Lamp (Check Engine Light) ⇔ 123.
-A device connected to the DLC such as an aftermarket fleet or driver-behavior tracking device may interfere with vehicle systems.
+The Data Link Connector (DLC) is used for vehicle service and Emission Inspection/Maintenance testing.
+See Malfunction Indicator Lamp (Check Engine Light) ⇔ 115.
+A device connected to the Data Link Connector (DLC)-such as an aftermarket fleet or driver-behavior tracking device may interfere with vehicle systems.
 This could affect vehicle operation and cause a crash.
 Such devices may also access information stored in the vehicle's systems.

-Some electrical equipment can damage the vehicle or cause components to not work and would not be covered by the vehicle warranty.
+Some electrical equipment can damage the vehicle or cause components to not work and would not be covered by the warranty.
 Always check with your dealer before adding electrical equipment.